OfficeDev/Office-Samples/Teams-App-for-Office-Add-in/README.md

 ```

 ## Explanation of the contents of the manifest.json
-Added new permission "Document.ReadWrite.User" for Word, Excel and PowerPoint in permissions, this is for add-in can read and write to the document you are working on.
+Added new permission "Document.ReadWrite.User" for Word, Excel and PowerPoint in `permissions`, this is for add-in can read and write to the document you are working on.
 ```
 "authorization": {
     "permissions": {